slytomcat/yd-go/README.md

   - see the current daemon status and cloud-disk properties (Used/Total/Free/Trash)
   - see paths of the last synchronized files and open them (in default program)
   - start/stop daemon
-  - see the originl output of daemon in the current user language
+  - see the original output of daemon in the current user language
-  - open local syncronized path
+  - open local synchronized path
   - open Yandex.Disk in browser
   - open help/support page
-  - change the indicator settings (see "Theme", "Notifications", "StartDaemon" and "StopDaemon" settings below) )
+  - change the indicator settings (see "Theme", "Notifications", "StartDaemon" and "StopDaemon" settings below)

-Application uses its configuration file with dafault path ~/.config/yd-go/default.cfg file.
+Application uses its configuration file with default path ~/.config/yd-go/default.cfg file.
 File is in JSON format and contain following options:
-  - "Conf" - Path to daemon config file (default "~/.config/yandex-disk/config.cfg".
+  - "Conf" - Path to daemon config file (default "~/.config/yandex-disk/config.cfg").
 This setting can be changed by the -config application option.
   - "Theme" - Icons theme name (default "dark", may be set to "dark" or "light").
 This setting can be changed via indicator menu.
   - "Notifications" - Display or not the desktop notifications (default true).
 This setting can be changed via indicator menu.
   - "StartDaemon" - Flag that shows that the daemon should be started on app start (default true).
 This setting can be changed via indicator menu.
   - "StopDaemon" - Flag that shows that the daemon should be stopped on app closure.
 This setting can be changed via indicator menu.

 ## Get
+Download linux-amd64 binary from [releases](https://github.com/slytomcat/yd-go/releases), copy it to path in PATH (/usr/local/bin for example) and make it executable.

+OR

-Download linux-amd64 binary from [releases](https://github.com/slytomcat/yd-go/releases), install it and use or get source from master branch and unzip or just clone repository.
+Get source from master branch and unzip it or just clone repository build it and install as described below.

 ## Build
-You must have Golang v1.18+ installed to build the binary.
-There is no additional libraries/packages requered for building.
+You must have Golang v1.20+ installed to build the binary.
+There is no additional libraries/packages required for building.
 Just jump into project directory and run:

 ```bash
 ./build.sh